keploy/community-blog/clrkevdd1000808lc3bjc5vfo.md

 1. [**SpecFlow**](https://specflow.org/): SpecFlow is a BDD framework for .NET applications, primarily used with C#.

 2. [Behave (Python)](https://behave.readthedocs.io/en/latest/) : It is a Python-based BDD framework that uses Gherkin syntax for writing feature files and step definitions.
-It integrates well with Python testing libraries like Pytest and provides powerful features for testing Python applications.

 3. [**Karate**](https://www.karatelabs.io/): Karate is an open-source BDD framework for testing web services and APIs.
 It uses a syntax similar to Gherkin and allows writing feature files to describe API tests.
-Karate supports both JSON and YAML formats and provides built-in features for HTTP requests, assertions, and data-driven testing.